Jutho/TensorOperations.jl/docs/src/man/interface.md

 tensoralloc
 tensorfree!
 ```

+These functions also depend on the optional `allocator` argument that can be used to
+control different allocation strategies, and for example to differentiate between
+allocations of temporary tensors as opposed to tensors that are part of the output.

 The `@tensor` macro will however only insert the calls to the following functions, which
 have a default implementation in terms of the functions above.